Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

 Maintain a Calorie Deficit

-You may be wondering, “can you eat whatever you want if you workout?”
-Technically, the answer is yes, as long as you remain in a calorie deficit.
+You might be curious whether eating whatever you want is possible if you workout.
+Technically, the answer is yes, as long as you maintain a calorie deficit.
 However, working out while overeating can sabotage your exercise efforts and keep you from losing, and may even cause you to gain weight.

 Tracking Calories